csu-hci-projects/FA23-BioTrack-AR-Elevating-Biodiversity-Awareness-with-AR-Species-Identification/README.md

 ## App Download

 The .apk file (biotrackar.apk) can be found in the latest release.
-Download and run the app on a mobile device.
-The app was designed for an Android phone.
+Download and run the app on a mobile device, preferably an Android phone as the app was designed for such.
 The image targets currently recognized can be found in the TestImages directory.

 ## Running from Source Code